-In the first three months, lots will be happening as your baby grows and develops.
-We look at what to expect in the first three months of life with your new baby – from feeding to bath time to sleep.
+In the first three months, your baby will be growing and developing a lot.
+We look at what to expect at this age – from feeding to bath time to sleep.

 This is the start of your new life as a parent.
 There’s so much to look forward to like their first smile but you’re bound to be feeling some nerves too.